n1nj4t4nuk1/n1nj4t4nuk1/README.md

 _I'm interested in:_

-* Clean architectures and Software engineering.
+* Software engineering and distributed applications.
 * Cybersecurity and defense software based on traceability and detection.